GENEMEDICS APP

 Gonadorelin, also known as Gonadotropin-releasing hormone (GnRH), is produced in the brain region called hypothalamus.
 This hormone stimulates the synthesis and release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the anterior pituitary gland.
 Gonadorelin is mainly used for treating infertility, delayed puberty, and amenorrhea (absence of menstruation).

-There are also studies supporting the beneficial effects of gonadorelin on testicular atrophy, a condition characterized by shrinking of the testicles:
+There are studies supporting the beneficial effects of gonadorelin on testicular atrophy, a condition characterized by shrinking of the testicles:

 A number of convincing studies suggest that gonadorelin can help improve fertility in both men and women: